 Attempt to attain a 10% increase in participation annually for all levels.

-Work to form new teams.
-Organize pizza party/phone-a-thon with committee members to contact players.
+Work to form new teams

 Contact players looking for a team and invite them to join existing teams or form a new team.

 Recruit lapsed players to join teams (followed up by personal phone calls, texts, emails).